Kyagara/CoopTweaks/README.md

 ## TODO

+- Use the `criterion` instead of `advancement` name in some places.
+- Maybe the revoke of the advancement criterion must also be tracked.
 - There are 122 advancements but the `progress` command shows all criterion for them, giving a much bigger number, might rework how things are done in the class to fix this.
 - Add Discord commands to retrieve general information about the server, TPS, uptime, etc.